waiyulam/Lstore-Transformer/README.md

    we will focus on concurrency and multi-threaded transaction processing.

 ## Usage
+See Testers for more basic usage of API for lstore database

 ```python
 import lstore # open database # load table # create table